shawngmc/game-extraction-toolbox/README.md

 ### Full
 #### Python 3.7+
-Should by on Linux and MacOSX by default; for Windows, I recommend [Digital Ocean's tutorial](https://www.digitalocean.com/community/tutorials/install-python-windows-10)
+Should be on Linux and MacOSX by default; for Windows, I recommend [Digital Ocean's tutorial](https://www.digitalocean.com/community/tutorials/install-python-windows-10)

 #### PIPX